9-12 Humanities Curriculum: Storytelling and Social Justice

 Day Eight: “It’s not what you look at that matters, it’s what you see:" How does sharing a common story help us understand one another?

-Students read excerpts of literary works and write their own story of their name and share with one another.
+Students will read excerpts of literary works, write the story of their own name, and share with one another.

 Skills: Narrative writing